bezi/cmueats/README.md

 1. Pull the github repository and `cd` to the root of repository

-1. Ensure heroku is installed (see distribution specific information).
+2. Ensure heroku is installed (see distribution specific information).

   `heroku --version`

-2. Create a virtual environment (only needs to be done once)

-  `virtualenv venv --distribute`

-2. Source the virtual environment

-  `source venv/bin/activate`

 3. If this is the first time, use pip to install dependencies.

   `pip install -r requirements.txt`